sanjeevrs2000/ipp_dyntrack/README.md

 # An Informative Path Planning Framework for Target Tracking and Active Mapping in Dynamic Environments

-This repository contains code for the preprint "An Informative Planning Framework for Target Tracking and Active Mapping in Dynamic Environments with ASVs".
+This repository contains code for the RA-L paper "An Informative Planning Framework for Target Tracking and Active Mapping in Dynamic Environments with ASVs".

 [![arXiv](https://img.shields.io/badge/arXiv-2508.14636-B31B1B.svg)](https://arxiv.org/abs/2508.14636)